Student Previews

 Language: Performed in Italian with English and Spanish supertitles

-Length: 3 hours including one 30 minute intermission
+Length: 2 hours and 40 minutes, including one 30-minute intermission

 - Seating is general admission.
 Please note, the front center orchestra section may be blocked off for performance production needs.